ciembor/bootstyle/README.md

 #Bootstyle

+##Abandoned!
+This project is abandoned because of this: http://www.boottheme.com/

 ##Purpose
 The purpose of this project is to provide a lot of beautiful color themes for Twitter Bootstrap 2.